Nikon D750 vs Panasonic LX100 II

 Studio photographers will appreciate that the Nikon D750 (unlike the LX100 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the LX100 II are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D750 or the Panasonic LX100 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.